goplus/gop/doc/classfile.md

 How does Go+ identify various class files of a classfile? by its filename.
 By convention, if we define a classfile called `foo`, then its project class is usually called `main_foo.gox`, and the worker class is usually called `xxx_foo.gox`.
 If this classfile does not have a worker class, then the project class only needs to ensure that the suffix is `_foo.gox`, and the class name can be freely chosen.
 For example, our previous `yap` framework only has project class, so a file name like `hello_yap.gox` can be correctly recognized.

 The earliest version of Go+ allows classfiles to be identified through custom file extensions.
 For example, the project class of the `spx classfile` is called `main.spx`, and the worker class is called `xxx.spx`.
-Although this ability to customize extensions is still retained for now, we do not recommend its use and there is no guarantee that it will continue to be available in the future. `spx` will likely be the only classfile to use a custom extension.
+Although this ability to customize extensions is still retained for now, we do not recommend its use and there is no guarantee that it will continue to be available in the future.

 ### classfile: Unit Test